Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Shape-shifting cocycles

-coming from the projections of the central vertices $u_i$ of hexagons $H_{u_i}$ to $h_i \in \partiall H_{u_i}$.
+We now define an {\em admissible route} from $p_v$ to $p_w$ to be any sequence of basepoints coming from the projections of the central vertices $u_i$ of hexagons $H_{u_i}$ to $h_i \in \partiall H_{u_i}$.
 If any geodesic $h_i = h_{i+1}$ is repeated then we require that $v$ and $u_i$ lie on one side of $h_i$ and that $w$ and $u_{i+1}$ lie on the other.
 Observe that the sequence of pairs $(u_i, u_{i+1})$ necessarily alternates between simple pairs/pairs sharing a boundary geodesic and pairs which lie in the same (thick) subsurface.

 \para{Shape-shifting along admissible routes} To any admissible route we can then define a shape-shifting transformation by concatenating the shape-shifting transformations for subsequent pairs:

 where $\varphi_{p_i, p_{i+1}}$ is as in Definition \ref{def:shapeshift_simple} if $(u_i, u_{i+1})$ is simple and as in Definition \ref{def:shapeshift_subsurf} if $u_i$ and $u_{i+1}$ lie in the same subsurface.
 If $h_i = h_{i+1}$, then we orient $h_i$ to the right as seen from $u_i$ and set $\varphi_{p_i, p_{i+1}} = T_{h_i}^{\ac(u_i, u_{i+1})}$ (recall that we can associate a shear value to the pair $(u_i, u_{i+1})$ by \eqref{eqn:def_non_backtracking_arc}).